Search Haunted Hotels

 Enter your desired location in the search box below and hit 'find' to get recommendations for haunted hotels nearby!

 The entire Lancashire area is a veritable hotbed for paranormal activity including every type of haunting imaginable from witches and headless spectres to ghostly Roman Soldiers and everything in between.
-The town of Preston, in particular, seems to have more than its fair share of paranormal activity going on with not one, but two of the town’s buildings being honoured among a list of the most haunted houses in the United Kingdom.
+The town of Preston, in particular, seems to have more than its fair share of paranormal activity going on with not one, but two of the town’s buildings being honoured among a list of the most haunted houses in the UK.

 With that in mind, let’s get to know some of the most haunted places in Preston: